 men & psychotherapy

 Cultural molding can lead to an abrasive life experience for men.
-Males often speak of feeling envy or fear of their female partners' capacity to cry and to support one another.
+Males speak of feeling envy or fear of their female partners' capacity to cry and to support one another.
 When times are difficult a man might feel trapped in their relationship.
 Gay men are culturally victimized and may feel separate, or marginilized from early in life by homophobia.

 Many adult men remember shutting down after being bullied as boys (at home or by peers) because they did not display enough stoicism.
 When overwhelmed or scared by lifes' upheavals, males sometimes turn towards isolation, substances or social addictions, avoiding the comfort of their securely-attached relationships.

-In our therapy you will learn to decrease alexythymia, a technical term for a lack (or fear) of feeling, understanding or describing feelings.
+In our therapy you will learn to decrease alexythymia, a technical term for a lack (or fear) of feeling, and of understanding or describing feelings.
 We will also heal painful elements of what may be an Avoidant Attachment style.